DaviDuarte7/web_server/README.md

 ---

-### 4. Configurar sua rede Wi-Fi
+### 4. Configure your Wi-Fi network

-No arquivo `HootController.h`, atualize as credenciais:
+In the `HootController.h` file, update the credentials:

-- `const char* ssid = "NOME_DA_SUA_REDE";`
+- `const char* ssid = "YOUR_NETWORK_NAME";`
-- `const char* password = "SUA_SENHA";`
+- `const char* password = "YOUR_PASSWORD";`

-### 5. Fazer upload do código e verificar monitor serial
+### 5. Upload the code and check the serial monitor

-- Após atualizar as credenciais de rede click em "upload"
- - Abra o Monitor Serial (configuração de baud: 115200)
+- After updating the network credentials, click "Upload"
+- Open the **Serial Monitor** (baud rate: 115200)
- - Aguarde o ESP32 conectar-se ao Wi-Fi
+- Wait for the ESP32 to connect to Wi-Fi
- - O endereço IP será exibido no console do Monitor Serial.
-Acesse a interface web abrindo o endereço IP diretamente no navegador.
----
+- The IP address will be displayed in the Serial Monitor console.
+Access the web interface by opening the IP address directly in your browser.